top of page

 Opponents’ fibs falter in view of school choice facts

-Does offering parents the option of sending their children to public charter schools or providing them with scholarships to assist with private-school tuition harm public education?
+Does offering parents the option of sending their children to public charter schools or providing them with scholarships to assist with private school tuition harm public education?

-Just for fun, let’s try doing something far-left opponents of educational liberty rarely do: consider unvarnished history and accurate comparisons of Kentucky, which offers no parent-controlled school choice, with other states that have such alternatives.
+Just for fun, let’s try doing something opponents of educational liberty rarely do: consider unvarnished history and accurate comparisons of Kentucky, which offers no parent-controlled school choice, with other states that have such alternatives.

-Yet, the NAEP indicates the opposite has occurred, sometimes even in dramatic fashion.
+The NAEP indicates the opposite has occurred, sometimes even in dramatic fashion.

-In 1992 – four years before Florida passed its first choice law, which was a charter school bill – 26 other states outscored the Sunshine State’s fourth-graders in reading while only four states and Washington, D.C., performed more poorly.
+In 1992 – four years before Florida passed its first school choice law, which was a charter school bill – 26 other states outscored the Sunshine State’s fourth-graders in reading while only four states and Washington, D.C., performed more poorly.

 Flash forward to 2019, where only one state scored higher than Florida while 32 others and D.C. finished lower.